"A new retrospective study indicates that, in type 2 diabetes, treatment with insulin is safer when it is used together with metformin.

 Congestive Heart Failure

 There have been postmarketing reports of serious hypersensitivity reactions in patients treated with alogliptin.
-These reactions include anaphylaxis, angioedema, and severe cutaneous adverse reactions including Stevens-Johnson syndrome.
-If a serious hypersensitivity reaction is suspected, discontinue OSENI, assess for other potential causes for the event, and institute alternative treatment for diabetes [see ADVERSE REACTIONS].
-Use caution in patients with a history of angioedema to another DPP-4 inhibitor because it is unknown whether such patients will be predisposed to angioedema with OSENI.
+These reactions include anaphylaxis, angioedema and severe cutaneous adverse reactions, including Stevens-Johnson syndrome.
+If a serious hypersensitivity reaction is suspected, discontinue OSENI, assess for other potential causes for the event and institute alternative treatment for diabetes [see ADVERSE REACTIONS].
+Use caution in patients with a history of angioedema with another dipeptidyl peptidase-4 (DPP-4) inhibitor because it is unknown whether such patients will be predisposed to angioedema with OSENI.

-There have been postmarketing reports of fatal and non-fatal hepatic events in patients taking pioglitazone or alogliptin, although the reports contain insufficient information necessary to establish the probable cause [see ADVERSE REACTIONS].
-There has been no evidence of drug-induced hepatotoxicity in the pioglitazone controlled clinical trial database to date [see ADVERSE REACTIONS].
-In randomized controlled studies of alogliptin, serum alanine aminotransferase (ALT) elevations greater than three times the upper limit of normal (ULN) were observed: 1.3% in alogliptin-treated patients and 1.5% in all comparator-treated patients.
+There have been postmarketing reports of fatal and nonfatal hepatic failure in patients taking pioglitazone or alogliptin, although some of the reports contain insufficient information necessary to establish the probable cause [see ADVERSE REACTIONS].

 In PROactive (the Prospective Pioglitazone Clinical Trial in Macrovascular Events), 5238 patients with type 2 diabetes and a history of macrovascular disease were randomized to pioglitazone (N=2605), force-titrated up to 45 mg daily or placebo (N=2633) in addition to standard of care.
 During a mean follow-up of 34.5 months, the incidence of bone fracture in females was 5.1% (44/870) for pioglitazone versus 2.5% (23/905) for placebo.
 This difference was noted after the first year of treatment and persisted during the course of the study.
 The majority of fractures observed in female patients were nonvertebral fractures including lower limb and distal upper limb.
 No increase in the incidence of fracture was observed in men treated with pioglitazone (1.7%) versus placebo (2.1%).
 The risk of fracture should be considered in the care of patients, especially female patients, treated with pioglitazone and attention should be given to assessing and maintaining bone health according to current standards of care.